rubenwardy/minetest_modding_book/_en/basics/lua.md

 | A or B  | either or.
 One or both must be true. | (2 > 1) or (1 == 2) (true), (2 > 4) or (1 == 3) (false)     |
 | not A   | not true                             | not (1 == 2)  (true), not (1 == 1)  (false)                 |

-That doesn't contain every possible operator, and you can combine operators like this:
+Please note that this doesn't contain every possible operator.

+It is also possible to combine operators.
+For example:

 ```lua
 if not A and B then